AlasdairWilkins/codenames/app/README.md

 ## Updating to New Releases

-Create React App is divided into two packages:
+Create React Game is divided into two packages:

 - `create-react-app` is a global command-line utility that you use to create new projects.
 - `react-scripts` is a development dependency in the generated projects (including this one).